 Amanda Morrison, Kindergarten Assistant

 Born and raised in Michigan, Amanda Morrison grew up a member of St. John’s Lutheran Church in Waltz, Michigan, and attended the church's school Preschool through 8th grade.
-Mrs. Morrison received a Bachelor in Science in Biochemistry from Hillsdale College in 2012.
+Mrs. Morrison received a Bachelor in Science in Biochemistry from Hillsdale College.
 There she conducted research designed to isolate and test the activity of an enzyme from the bacterium Stigmatella aurantiaca that could be useful in treatment of gluten intolerance.
 While attending, she was a member of ACS, Iota Sigma Pi Honor Society, and Pi Beta Phi Fraternity for Women.
 After her graduation from Hillsdale, Mrs. Morrison was hired by Pi Beta Phi's headquarters, in Chesterfield, Missouri as their Collegiate Financial Support Coordinator.
 She assisted and advised chapters in financial trouble and mentored students to be effective financial managers for their chapters.

 Mrs. Morrison is passionate about her Lutheran faith and is happy to share it with her students as the Assistant Kindergarten teacher.
 She and her husband, Mike, live in Alexandria.

 Miss Reistad serves as Immanuel Lutheran School's 1st grade teacher.
 Miss Reistad is a lifelong Texan, raised in Austin, and graduated from Southern Methodist University in Dallas.
 At SMU, Miss Reistad was an Engineers as Leaders scholar, allowing her to be mentored through the National Science Foundation.
 She graduated with Bachelor of Science degrees in Management Science and Mathematics and a minor in Business Administration and received the Magna Cum Laude distinction on the American Classical League's National Latin Exam.